Amazon Basics USB-A to Lightning Charging Cable – MFi Certified – Minimum 5,000 Bend Lifespan Was: $9.99 Now: $4.99 and Free Shipping

 Save on Computers and Electronics and $6 Shipping Sitewide or Free Shipping for Amazon Prime Members

 Woot Shoppers Were Also Interested In These Offers

 Woot is an American internet retailer using the One Deal A Day business model.
-It is the brainchild Matt Rutledge, an electronic wholesaler and Internet entrepreneur.
+It is the brainchild of Matt Rutledge, an electronics wholesaler, and Internet entrepreneur.
 Woot started operation on July 12, 2004.
 Woot generally offers only one product for sale each day, often at highly discounted prices.
 The products it sells vary greatly.
 It can sell a laptop computer one day and then a set of high thread count cotton towels the next.
 The sale lasts until it is replaced by another product the following day or if the item sells out.
 In 2010, Woot was acquired by Amazon.com.
 Woot’s headquarters is located in Carrollton, Texas, USA.